Selecting a Concrete Look

 Pay attention to the percentage of solids in the sealant.
 The higher the solids content, the more durable the sealant.
 For example, a sealant with a 65% solids content will give you more protection than a sealant with a 25% solids content.

 The sealant we recommend to our customers varies based on:

 - Use of the surface (driveway, patio, business, etc.)

 Pick Your Shine

 If a homeowner doesn’t like a high-shine surface, I steer them away from polyurethanes unless we’re sealing a driveway.
-Polyurethanes are always a consideration for driveways, which are subject to car traffic and potential oil spills, as they clean up easier than solvent acrylic sealants.
-Since polyurethanes applied over an acrylic stain tend to be extremely glossy, we can decrease the high shine by staining the surface with a pigment rather than an acrylic stain.
+Polyurethanes are always a consideration for driveways, which are subject to car traffic and potential oil spills, as they clean up easier than solvent-based acrylic sealants.
+Since polyurethanes applied over an acrylic stain tend to be extremely glossy, we can decrease the high shine by staining the surface with pigment rather than an acrylic stain.
 This allows the polyurethane to absorb into the texture, creating a semi-gloss surface.